 Finding a merchant account for higher volumes

 The first step to obtaining a merchant account that can support your high volume business is to do your research.
 When you find a payment provider, express your expectations and what performance they can anticipate from your account.
 A provider will appreciate your candidness and inform you of all your options and if they feel that they can best serve your business.
-If you decide to move forward with the merchant account provider they will direct you through their onboarding process.
+If you decide to move forward with the merchant account provider, they will direct you through their onboarding process.

 The first step in a payment provider’s onboarding process starts with an application.
 The merchant application is used to obtain all of your account information so the processor can further investigate your business details.
-They generally will ask for your processing history (if any), your photo ID and bank account information for your deposits.
+They will generally ask for your processing history (if any), your photo ID and bank account information for your deposits.

-With all of this information in mind they will pre-vet your account for approval.
+With all of this information in mind, they will pre-vet your account for approval.
 The goal is to weigh the potential risk factors that you pose and what they can do to minimize those threats.
 Initially, they might start you out with a monthly volume cap.
 As time progresses, you can request a larger volume cap after they’ve gained trust in your business and the way it performs.
 In the payments industry, the more your payment provider knows you, the more flexible they are willing to be.